jeffhsu3/genda/doc/source/intro.rst

 Introduction
 ********************

-pyAEI is an easy way to determine allelic imbalance from mRNA-sequencing reads, CHIP-seq and DNAseq data.
+genda provides an easy way to load different formats of genetic data and analyze them.